Home

 B

-Backhand A shot executed with the back of your hand pointing towards the opponent, to the left of the elbow for a right handed player and vice versa for a left handed player.
+Backhand A shot executed where the back of your hand is pointing towards the opponent, to the left of the elbow for a right handed player and vice versa for a left handed player.

 Backspin A type of spin used mostly on defensive shots.
-When you chop the ball, you produce backspin.
+When you chop down on the ball, you produce backspin.
 The bottom of the ball will move away from you.

 Bat An alternative name for the racket.